Convention on Biological Diversity (CBD)

-The Convention has three main goals:
+CBD has three main objectives:

-- conservation of biological diversity (or biodiversity)
+- conservation of biological diversity – also known as biodiversity

 - sustainable use of its components